Tips for Walking Tours in Marbella | Complete Introduction + Essential Tips

 - Hydration: Carry water, especially in summer.
 There are several public fountains for refilling bottles in Plaza de los Naranjos and near the Church of Santa María.

-- Timing: Most shops close for siesta between 2-5 pm, though restaurants remain open.
+- Timing: Most shops close for siesta between 2 and 5 pm, though restaurants remain open.
 Morning walking tours in Marbella (9-11 am) offer the best combination of good light, open shops, and fewer crowds.

 - Accessibility: Some areas of the Old Town have steps and steep inclines.
 Several tour companies now offer accessible walking tours in Marbella that follow routes suitable for those with mobility challenges.